james-d-mitchell/libsemigroups_pybind11-1/docs/source/presentations/present.rst

    Set the alphabet by specifying its size ``size``.

-   :param size: the size to which the alphabet is set
+   :param size: the size to which the alphabet is set.
    :type size: int

    :return: The presentation instance ``self``.

 .. py:method:: Presentation.alphabet_from_rules(self: Presentation) -> Presentation

-   Set the alphabet to be the letters in the rules.
+   Set the alphabet to be the letters in its rules (see :py:attr:`Presentation.rules`).

    :parameters: None